Hitting My Travel Stride: Willie Nelson In Tow

 Whew!
 Lamoille Canyon doesn’t disappoint.
 Dark quickly fell and bed called my name.
 Our campsite was surrounded on three sides by the rushing river; the perfect lullaby to sleep.
 I learned something about my son.
 He’s a fidgeter.
 I thought, given the state I typically find him most mornings that he was a coma dreamer.
 Nope.
 He tosses and turns.
 Wouldn’t matter much, but in a pop-up camper….are you kidding me?
 I felt adrift at sea.

 Quincey finally roused and we took a short hike up the mountain.
-The river tumbled to Q jumped to a rock in the middle of the riverthe west.
+The river tumbled to the west.
 The glacier beckoned in the south.
 Quincey giving me gray hair.

 A relatively short drive brought us to Sparks, Nevada.
 It must be said that the northern Nevada desert requires Willie Nelson.
 I thank the Hanrahans for my introduction to Willie, though I think they didn’t know what a pot smoking, pacifist hippy he is.
 My request for Willie sparked a full recitation of the Wikipedia entry on said singer.
 It sounded a lot like this: